opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 ![Nextcloud also generates OAuth values that need to be copied to OpenProject](openproject_system_guide_nextcloud_integration_setup_step_5.png)

-Navigate back to your OpenProject tab and click on the **Done.
-Continue** button on the screen you previously left it at.
+Navigate back to your OpenProject tab and click on the **Done, continue** button on the screen you previously left it at.
 You will now see a screen where you will be able to enter the Nextcloud values.

 ![OpenProject_NC_OAuth_values](openproject_system_guide_nextcloud_integration_setup_step_6.png)